AnantGahlaut/AI-helper/README.md

 WHATSAPP_PATH = "C:\Program Files\WindowsApps\xxxxxx.WhatsAppDesktop_2.2522.2.xxxxxxxxx\WhatsApp.exe"
 # You can add more as you like, but don't forget to include the new info in the Backend.py file
 ```

+### How To Use

+1. Run `main.py` in `src`
+2. Wait for the System to initialize.
+Once it does that, it will say Jarvis Initialized.
+3. Now you can say Jarvis, and if the system understands you, it will say Yes, Sir.
+4. Right after Jarvis finishes, it starts recording for speech.
+If you don't say anything, or it doesn't recognize speech, it will go into dormant mode, waiting for you to say the wake word again
+5. Once you finish speaking, it will transcribe your speech, feed it into the AI backend, get a response, and use the TTS system to respond.
+6. If you want to interrupt Jarvis in the middle of its speaking, you can js repeat "Jarvis", the wake word, and it will stop the audio.
+7. Once it is done speaking, it will go through the same cycle of listening for a response from you; if it doesn't get one, it will go back to dormant mode.